microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/creating-custom-incidents.md

   "solution": "<solution_type>"
 }
 ```
+For sample bodies to create alerts for custom locations and alert types, refer sections [5](./#5-create-alerts-by-custom-location) and [6](./#6-create-alerts-by-custom-alert-type)

 {% include image.html url="/assets/img/incidents/image2.png" description="thumbnail 2" %}

+After adding your body and the appropriate rectype (io.microshare.event.alert), hit send on the request and a new share should be added in the appropriate rectype.
+Next, verify whether the share has been created or not.

 ## 4. Verify Alert Creation
 ---------------------------------------
-When you create one share of the new alert on the alert rectype, you will get a confirmation response body like so
+When you create one share of the new alert on the alert rectype, you will get a confirmation response body like so.
 {% include image.html url="/assets/img/incidents/image3.png" description="thumbnail 3" %}

 From this body, copy the url field.
-Next, open the "Get One Share" request and replace the selected part with the url you copied before
+Next, open the "Get One Share" request and replace the selected part with the url you copied before.
 {% include image.html url="/assets/img/incidents/image4.png" description="thumbnail 4" %}

 Now hit send.
 You should see a response body like shown below, which should contain the body of the alert you created.